heinoskov/huawei-solar-battery-optimizations/README.md

 # Huawei Solar Battery Optimization

 This Home Assistant package provides a set of scripts and automations to optimize the use of a Huawei solar battery system.
-It aims to maximize self-consumption, optimize charging/discharging of the Huawei Battery based on electricity prices, and manage grid export based on electricity spot prices.
+It aims to maximize self-consumption, optimize charging/discharging of the Huawei Battery based on electricity prices, and manage grid export based on electricity spot prices.<br><br>

 ## Features